 Pretty much everything can be a topic for a debate.
 In reality, many decisions are made based on arguments between the members of a committee.
 Here are some examples for debate topics on health:

 - Exercising is not necessary for losing weight and staying healthy.

 - Homeopathy and alternative medicine are better than traditional drugs.

 - Vaccinations are dangerous and harmful.

 - Genetic engineering needs to be forbidden.

-- Pharmaceutical companies are pricing medicines too high in order to make profit instead of helping people.
+- Pharmaceutical companies are pricing medicines too high in order to make a profit instead of helping people.